API Proxy Groups allow multiple API Proxies to be managed as a group.

 Development Tab

-The policies of the API Proxy Group are managed in the Development tab.
-For detailed information, see the API Proxy's Development Tab page, which explains how to manage policies for API Proxy.
+In the Development tab, policies for the API Proxy Group are managed.
+For detailed information, refer to the API Proxy's Development Tab page, which explains how policies are managed for API Proxies.

 The picture below shows the Development Tab: